Best Cheap Health Insurance in Indiana (2025)

 Average cost of health insurance by family size in Indiana

-In Indiana, as in most places, your health insurance costs will grow along with the size of your family.
+In Indiana, as in most places, your medical insurance costs will grow along with the size of your family.
 A single parent and child can expect to pay $432 per month for coverage on average.

 Children under the age of 15 are charged a flat rate, at $258 per month on average.
 Rates increase each year for your spouse and children 15 and over.